Good to know

 Applications.
 This all-rounder of a Scarpa offering is designed for bouldering as well as trad and sport climbing.
 Its designers equipped it with a set of components that gives it the ability to take on overhanging terrain.
 It is targeted at intermediate senders who climb both indoors and outdoors.

 Scarpa’s Vapor V is a below-the-ankle climbing shoe for men and women.
 The women’s version is built around a gender-specific last.
 Climbing enthusiasts can set it to their desired fit using the shoe’s Velcro lockdown system.
 Built on a medium asymmetric last, it curves a bit toward the big toe.
-It will also stretch slightly.
+It will also stretch slightly (up to half a size).

 Midsole.
 With the Vapor V’s Talyn midsole, owners can ascend their favorite wall or rock with enough support underfoot.
 It is made extra rigid and is extended to the heel to give the shoe improved structural integrity.
 It comes at a thickness of 1.5 millimeters.